Did you know the mental impact of a burglary can be traumatic and long term?

 When installing home security cameras, make sure they’re visible from outside your home and you have some indoor cameras installed to monitor the thoroughfares of your house.
 Read more on where to place your security cameras.

 Hopefully, this post has helped you identify some weak points in your home security and be sure to implement these 10 home security basics to protect your home and valuables.

-If you enjoyed this post on home security basics, you might be interested in 10 ways you can use Cammy, how to choose a home security system and how this Cammy customer caught a burglar in his sleep.
+If you enjoyed this post on home security basics, you might be interested in how to choose a home security system and how this Cammy customer caught a burglar in his sleep.